 Keep in mind that people sometimes write quick and dirty on social media and they don’t review it afterwards.
 So, it’s a good idea to also monitor words with errors and abbreviations.

-✅ Determine on which social networks use social listening
+✅ Determine which social networks to use social listening

 There is an increasing number of social platforms at our disposal, and we can end up with too much information if we use them all, having trouble managing it, especially at the beginning.